A visit from the Tooth Fairy is one of the most magical moments in our childhood and this week we share how to write tooth fairy letters.

 - Personalise It

 It’s always nice to see your own name written down, it’s personal and meaningful.
-How much more thrilling for a child to see their name on a personal letter from the Tooth Fairy – that the Tooth Fairy actually knows their name.
+How special would your child feel to see their name on a personal letter from the Tooth Fairy!

 - Include Details that no one Else Would Know

 As well as using your child’s name, also use other details about them that no one else knows.
 This will encourage and make your child feel special.
 After all that’s what a visit from the Tooth Fairy is all about.

 – compliment the quality of their tooth,

 – comment on how good they are at brushing their teeth, or

 – how tidy their room is (which makes it easy for the tooth fairy to collect their tooth).

 - Be Secretive